-Despite record low interest rates and a fairly stagnant property market in Perth, getting into the property market is still a hard task, especially if you’re thinking of doing it on your own, so it’s no wonder that now more than ever before, first home buyers are looking at alternative ways to get into the property market.
+Despite record low interest rates and a fairly stagnant property market in Perth, getting into the property market is still a hard task, especially if you’re thinking of doing it on your own.
+So, it’s no wonder that now more than ever before, first home buyers are looking at alternative ways to get into the property market.
 One of these alternatives is to consider buying property with a friend.
 You may already be living together in a rental property and get along well, so why not translate that working relationship into property ownership?
-Buying with a friend has its advantages, like two incomes and double the savings, but it’s also important to weigh up the risks involved and consider your options.
+Buying with a friend has its advantages, you can pool your resources and get into the market sooner, but it’s also important to weigh up the risks involved and consider your options.

 What should I consider?

 - Choose your property partner carefully – look for people you can trust and who have the financial capacity to repay their share of the loan.

 - Have a plan – what is the goal for the property?
 Are you looking to rent it out or be owner-occupiers?
 Note, if you are a first home buyer, you will not be eligible for FHOG or reduced stamp duty rates if you purchase the property for investment purposes.

 If my friend decides not to pay the mortgage, will this affect me?